GlitchImmunity/Activation-Functions-Tests/README.md

 ### PGLU
 This module means Prior Gated Linear Unit and is related to GLU.
 It differs from GLU because of the two following reasons:
-    1) It uses the input into a convolution block as the gate for the output (instead of the output itself).
+- 1 It uses the input into a convolution block as the gate for the output (instead of the output itself).
 This keeps the spatial dimensions of the output intact.
-    2) The gate acts as a ReLU (GLU just multiplies the gates).
+- 2) The gate acts as a ReLU (GLU just multiplies the gates).

 ### OGLU
 This module means Output Gated Linear Unit and is related to GLU.
 It differs from GLU because of the two following reasons:
-    1) It does not split the output of a convolutional block in half
+ - 1) It does not split the output of a convolutional block in half
-    2) The gate acts as a ReLU (GLU just multiplies the gates).
+ - 2) The gate acts as a ReLU (GLU just multiplies the gates).

 ### APGLU
 This module means Altered Gated Linear Unit and is related to GLU.
 It differs from GLU because of the two following reasons:
-    1) It uses the input into a convolution block as the gate for the output (instead of the output itself).
+ - 1) It uses the input into a convolution block as the gate for the output (instead of the output itself).
 This keeps the spatial dimensions of the output intact.

 ### AOGLU
 This module means Altered Output Gated Linear Unit and is related to GLU.
 It differs from GLU because of the two following reasons:
-    1) It does not split the output of a convolutional block in half
+- 1) It does not split the output of a convolutional block in half

 ## Experiment 1
 I followed the architecture in CReLU's paper [(5x5,16),(5x5,32),(3x3,32)].
 The results aren't the best, but should still show the difference in performance for each activation function.